Kinto/kinto.js/docs/api.md

 > #### Notes
 >
-> - An id is required, otherwise the promise will be rejected.
+> - An ID is required, otherwise the promise will be rejected.

 ## Deleting records